vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

 3. Once successfully cloned, go to the local app directory.
 Use the `cd service-example` command;
 4. Open the app using your code editor;
-5. Declare that your app can receive configurations:
+5. Now, to declare that your app can receive configurations through requests, check [this section](#if-your-app-has-a-node-service) if your app has a Node service and [this section](#if-you-are-developing-a-graphql-app) if you are developing a GraphQL app.

-### If your app has `node/service.json` file
+#### If your app has a Node Service
 In the `node/service.json` file, add `"settingsType": "workspace"` to the app's path to define which routes will be able to receive configurations through requests.
 You should end up with something similar to the example below:

 ``` json